 Pet monkeys also have a tendency to bite (and they have 32 teeth that deliver these nasty bites).
 While some monkeys are gentle, some are very aggressive.
-Even the gentlest money, however, is unpredictable and may turn aggressively on anyone including the person to whom they are the closest, especially during and after puberty.
+Even the gentlest monkey, however, is unpredictable and may turn aggressive on anyone including the person to whom they are the closest, especially during and after puberty.

 Housing Pet Monkeys